MZanggl/mockzen/README.md

 }
 ```

-So the only change from original code to testable code is to add a single line `dep.injectable(redis, fetch)` at the top.

-The only thing you have to do to make this work is add the transformer to your configuration file.
+To make this work, add the transformer to your configuration file.

 #### jest